 The retreats are an accelerator for healing, where many proven services are available for survivors to sample and experiment within an intense 3–4 day retreat.
-In a serene, beautiful setting, it allows survivors to be removed from the pressures of daily life and enables them to focus exclusively on their healing with others who understand.
+A serene, beautiful setting, allows survivors to be removed from the pressures of daily life.
+It enables them to focus exclusively on their healing with others who understand.
 Of the three retreats that have been held 100% of the 100 attendees reported via an anonymous survey that they would recommend Sunlight Retreats to a fellow survivor.
 Those same individuals also said that the retreat aided them in their healing and made them stronger.

 Sunlight Retreats also offers a virtual experience.
 If you or someone close to you is interested in trying Sunlight U, a new social enterprise created by Sunlight Retreats Founder and Survivor Brittany Catton Kirk to make the science of trauma online and easily accessible, please sign up below for updates.